-"Give the money to Aharon and his sons as a redemption for the firstborn who are in excess of the number of Levites."
+"You shall give the money to Aharon and his sons as a redemption for the firstborn who are in excess of the number of Levites."
 (3:48)

 Due to the bounty You gave them, they made a golden calf.
 (Berakhot 32a)